-It's an opportunity to demonstrate that you were listening to others contribution to the meeting.
+It's an opportunity to demonstrate that you were listening to others' contributions to the meeting.
 Make a quick comment on something that sparked your interest or that you would like to follow up on.
 Maybe you can help someone with an introduction or some information relating to what they asked for in the meeting?

 Then there are the people you didn't get the chance to talk to earlier and at least agree to talk later.
-Exchange cards and arrange to email or call or meet up at the next meeting.
+Exchange cards and arrange to email, call, or meet up at the next meeting.

 It can be so frustrating to look around the room and realise that they have already left.
 The moment is gone and unless you are tenacious, it may never return.

-Lastly, give others the opportunity to approach you too.
+Lastly, allow others to approach you too.
 You may have sparked a thought with them that they wish to follow up on.
 Again, the moment will pass and get forgotten as their day swallows them up.

 "Kate Fox talks about us, the English, as being uneasy and awkward at these times!"